Call for Training Projects for 2024 and Educational Leave (CPP)

 Component: Faculty of Science

-Summary: The aim of this project is to offer these students the chance to gain real-life scientific experience, working closely with researchers and accompanying them on a daily basis during the SEZAM oceanographic campaign off the coast of Mozambique.
-In addition to actively participating in scientific shifts, students will be asked to organize scientific seminars, provide reports on daily scientific activities, and prepare summaries of the methods and tools used on board.
-These outputs will be used to provide communication materials (blog site, posters) and promote the work carried out.
+Summary: The aim of this project is to offer these students the opportunity to experience a real-world scientific adventure, working closely with researchers on a daily basis during the SEZAM oceanographic campaign off the coast of Mozambique.
+In addition to actively participating in scientific watches, the students will be involved in organizing scientific seminars, providing reports on daily scientific activities, and preparing summaries of the methods and tools used on board.
+These materials will be used to support communication (blog website, posters) and promote the research conducted.

 Computer room